Chilthorne Domer

-Chilthorne Domer is a village and parish in Somerset, England, situated 4 mi north west of Yeovil in the South Somerset district.
+Chilthorne Domer is a village and parish in Somerset, England, situated 4 mi north west of Yeovil.
 The village has a population of 574.
 It is situated on the old coach road from Ilchester to Yeovil.

 History

 The village was known as Cilterne in the Domesday Book of 1086, which is a British hill name including the element celto meaning high.
 The second part of the name was after the Domer family, who held one of the manors.
 The other was held by the Vagg family and was known as Chiltorne Vagg.
 This survives in the name of Vagg farm southeast of the village.

 The parish of Chilthorne Domer was part of the Stone Hundred.

 The current manor house was built in the 17th century and has its own well.
 In the garden about 70 ft south of the house is a six-seater privy built about 1720.
 It was used until 1939.